Neural-Network Chemical Emulator for First-Star Formation: Robust Iterative Predictions over a Wide Density Range: Introduction

 \section{Introduction}

-In the Universe, gas collapses under gravity to form stars, which then disperse their material back into the interstellar medium via supernova explosions.
-Over cosmic time, this cycle has been repeated, gradually enriching the gas with metals produced in stellar interiors.
+In the Universe, gas collapses under gravity to form stars, which then disperse their material back into the interstellar medium via stellar winds and supernovae explosions.
+Over cosmic time-scales, this cycle has been repeated, gradually enriching the gas with metals produced in stellar interiors.
 Therefore, elucidating the physical properties and formation mechanisms of the first-generation stars, known as Population III (Pop III) stars, which emerged from primordial, metal-free gas at the onset of this cosmic cycle, is a fundamental challenge in modern astrophysics \citep[for a recent review, see][]{Klessen:2023}.
 To gain a comprehensive understanding of Pop III star formation, it is essential to combine hydrodynamical simulations with detailed thermochemical evolution calculations \citep[e.g.,][]{Abel:2002, Bromm:2002, yoshidaProtostar2008, hosokawaProtostellar2011, Stacy:2012, Susa:2013, Sugimura:2020}.

 However, modeling the thermochemical evolution involved in the formation of Pop III stars is computationally challenging.
 These calculations require solving stiff differential equations, which are often handled using implicit methods involving iterative solvers \citep[e.g.,][]{omukaiPrimordial2001}.
 As the stiffness increases, especially in high-density environments, the number of iterations needed for implicit updates can grow substantially, leading to a high computational cost.
 Furthermore, the number of iterations differs across cells, resulting in load imbalances that reduce parallel efficiency in large-scale simulations.
 When accounting for metal-enriched environments with more complex chemical networks, the computational difficulty becomes even more severe.